USWNT’s scoring drought ends thanks to a New Zealand player’s own-goal hat trick

 An own goal is not uncommon.
 Two by one player in the same game is extremely rare.
-Three by one player in an international match is Halley’s Comet.
+Three by one player in an international match is Halley’s comet.

 Before intermission arrived, Coach Jitka Klimkova removed Moore from the match.
 When she came to the sideline, the teary-eyed player rested her head on the shoulder of her coach, who consoled her for an extended time.